christopherobin/mage/lib/serviceDiscovery/engines/zookeeper/Readme.md

 The CLI will then connect and display a list of commands available, the important ones are:

  - `ls <path>`, show the children list for that path.
- - `get <path>`, retrieve the matadata and details for a particular node.
+ - `get <path>`, retrieve the metadata and details for a particular node.